Skip to main content

 Students may bring a packed lunch to school.
 Packed lunches, sweets and chocolate bars should not be eaten on the school corridors or in the school grounds – only water and fruit juices may be consumed outside the designated packed lunch areas.
 This ensures students sit down to eat and minimises litter around the site.

 All pupils are encouraged to drink unflavoured still water to re-hydrate themselves.
 No fizzy drinks are allowed and will be confiscated (Radnor Fizz is sold in the Canteen and this can be consumed at break/lunchtime).
 It is not the school’s policy to dictate to parents what the content of packed lunches should be but the importance of eating sensibly and healthily should not be understated.
-Packed lunches can be eaten in the Dining Rooms during Year 7 and Year 8 lunchtime, and three locations during Year 9 – Year 11 lunchtime – the picnic area between the Hall and the Dining Hall, the Hall and the Benches area.

 Free School Meals